catsnax/reactvite-amplify2-template/README.md

 ## Step 2: Configure Amplify

 1. Check the amplifyClient.js for the template.
-2. Cutputs can be imported and configure can also be done in App.jsx
+2. Outputs can be imported and configure can also be done in App.jsx

 ## Step 3: Integrate Amplify Gen 2 as Authenticator